sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 For the crowd here today, we are going to be looking at some pretty familar pieces.
 But I would like to test out wheter some of these pieces perhaps fit togheter better maybe just a little differently than you might have considered before.

-A few of the puzzle pieces that I've been thinking about recently are found at the end of Galations chapter 3:
+A few of the puzzle pieces that I've been thinking about recently are found at the end of Galations chapter 3 and then in Eph 2:

 	[Gal 3:26-29 NKJV] 26 For you are all sons of God through faith in Christ Jesus.
 27 For as many of you as were baptized into Christ have put on Christ.
 28 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 29 And if you [are] Christ's, then you are Abraham's seed, and heirs according to the promise.